 The preceding analysis is based upon changes in long-term annual average concentrations in the Sacramento River at Freeport.
 This reflects long-term trends but does not capture the reasonable worst-case conditions that could occur during drought or extended drought conditions.
 Sites exports to the Delta, or intended for the south Delta pumping facilities, would be greatest during the summer and fall months of dry and critical years when Sacramento River flows are relatively low.
-To account for these reasonable worst-case conditions, the quantitative analyses described above were repeated using the mean monthly flows in the Sacramento River at Freeport and exports from the Sites Reservoir in May through November of dry and critical water years, when Sites Reservoir releases would be relatively high (Table 6F-13).
-This seven-month period is sufficiently long that fish tissue methylmercury concentrations could overcome the lag-effect and be affected by changes in surface water methylmercury concentrations.
+To account for these reasonable worst-case conditions, the quantitative analyses described above were repeated using the mean monthly flows in the Sacramento River at Freeport and exports from the Sites Reservoir in July through November of dry and critical water years (Table 6F-13).
+This five-month period is sufficiently long that fish tissue methylmercury concentrations could overcome the lag-effect and be affected by changes in surface water methylmercury concentrations.
 However, the effect could be transient as fish tissue concentrations would return to lower concentrations when surface water concentrations decrease.
+This analysis is also conservative in that it assumes all releases from Sites during this period are intended for the Delta and reach Freeport.

-Given the lower Sacramento River flows at Freeport under these conditions, and the greater proportion of these flows would be from Sites, there would be a greater effect on the water column mercury and fish tissue mercury concentrations.
-This sensitivity analysis for dry and critical years found that a 5% increase in surface water methylmercury at Freeport, corresponding with an 7.2% increase in fish tissue methylmercury concentrations, could potentially occur when Sites releases contain approximately 0.11 ng/L methylmercury.
-Such concentrations would exceed the expected long-term average methylmercury concentration estimated for Sites Reservoir (0.08 ng/L) but do not exceed estimated concentrations expected in the short-term (0.16 ng/L) and the reasonable worst-case concentrations in the short-term and long-term (0.24 and 0.12 ng/L, respectively).
+Given the lower Sacramento River flows at Freeport under these conditions, and a greater proportion of these flows would be from Sites, there would be a greater effect on the water column mercury and fish tissue mercury concentrations.
+This sensitivity analysis for dry and critical years found that a 5% increase in surface water methylmercury at Freeport, and an 8.3% increase in fish tissue methylmercury concentrations, could potentially occur when Sites releases contained 0.11 to 0.12 ng/L methylmercury.
+Such concentrations would exceed the expected long-term average methylmercury concentration estimated for Sites Reservoir (0.1 ng/L) but are less than estimated concentrations expected in the short-term (0.2 ng/L) and the reasonable worst-case concentrations in the short-term and long-term (0.30 and 0.15 ng/L, respectively).

-Results of this second quantitative sensitivity analysis performed for the Sacramento River at Freeport are illustrated in
+Results of this second quantitative sensitivity analysis performed for the Sacramento River at Freeport are illustrated in Figure 6F-7 and Figure 6F-8.

-Figure 6F-8 for surface water and fish tissue methylmercury, respectively.
 All Project alternatives would increase surface water methylmercury concentrations at Freeport to some degree during summer and fall months of dry and critical years.
-These increases would range from approximately 1% above the No Project Alterative when Sites releases have the long-term expected methylmercury concentration of 0.08 ng/L, to a 18% increase above the No Project Alterative with the short-term reasonable worst-case methylmercury concentration of 0.24 ng/L. Likewise, fish tissue methylmercury concentrations would increase by about 2% above the No Project Alterative when Sites releases have the long-term of 0.08 ng/L, and up to about 32% above the No Project Alterative when Sites releases have the short-term reasonable worst-case methylmercury concentration of 0.24 ng/L.
+These increases would range from approximately 3% above the No Project Alterative when Sites releases have the long-term expected methylmercury concentration of 0.1 ng/L, to a 28% increase above the No Project Alterative with the short-term reasonable worst-case methylmercury concentration of 0.3 ng/L. Likewise, fish tissue methylmercury concentrations would increase by at least 5% above the No Project Alterative when Sites releases have the long-term expected methylmercury concentration of 0.1 ng/L, and up to 50% above the No Project Alterative when Sites releases have the short-term reasonable worst-case methylmercury concentration of 0.3 ng/L.